milehighcoder/readme-generator/README.md

 ## License

-This project is Apache 2.0 licensed.
+This project is GNU GPLv3 licensed.

 ## Questions